keptlocal

 The right target depends on how the document will be used:

-• Email attachment: most email providers enforce limits of 10–25 MB.
-A practical target for an attachment is under 5 MB to ensure delivery across varied mail servers.
-For a document with photos, 150 DPI at 75% JPEG quality typically achieves this without perceptible quality loss at normal reading size.
+For email attachments, most providers enforce limits of 10–25 MB.
+A practical target is under 5 MB to ensure delivery across varied mail servers.
+For documents with photos, 150 DPI at 75% JPEG quality gets you there without perceptible quality loss at normal reading size.
+Web uploads depend on the platform — WordPress defaults to 2 MB, government portals often set 5–10 MB limits.
+The same 150 DPI / 75% setting clears most of them.

-• Print-ready output: do not compress a document you intend to send to a commercial printer.
-Print requires 300 DPI minimum; many specifications require 300–600 DPI for images.
+Do not compress a document you intend to send to a commercial printer.
+Print requires 300 DPI at minimum, often 300–600 DPI for images.
 Compressing below 300 DPI produces visible pixelation when printed.
+For screen-only documents, by contrast, 96–150 DPI is indistinguishable from 300 DPI on screen — aggressive downsampling is appropriate and produces the smallest files.
+And for archival storage: do not compress originals.
+Store full quality, distribute compressed copies.

 What you lose when you compress